realdezzy/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 It didn't.
 I must admit, like on Stacker News, when I want to tip a post, and the little lightning zooms across the screen when I tip.
-It's just like I started Lightning wallet, but I put in a few thousand sets and I got some tips back, bigger account number now.
+It's just like I started Lightning wallet, but I put in a few thousand sats and I got some tips back, bigger account number now.
 It's neat.
-If I ever want to get those sets back, I can just pull them back to my Lightning wallet.
+If I ever want to get those sats back, I can just pull them back to my Lightning wallet.
 It's pretty neat.

 Rusty Russell: 00:45:08